 What to expect from your doctor

-Your doctor probably will ask some of the following questions:
+Your care provider might ask some of the following questions:

-- When did the injury occur and how exactly did it happen?
+- When did the injury occur and how did it happen?

 - Did you feel a popping or tearing sensation?